 Madeline Donald is interested in the interaction possibilities that humans perceive in relation with plants in their quotidian environments.
 This research is a process of coming to understand how fields of perceived interaction possibilities, or landscapes affordances, structure and are structured by assertions of value.
 Currently, Madeline’s attention is tuned to the riparian communities of the semi-arid valley in which she lives as a resident-visitor.
 This work takes place with syilx Land, in the Okanagan watershed, in a what is currently referred to as British Columbia, Canada.

-Kate Elliott is an interdisciplinary PhD candidate at Simon Fraser University.
+Kate Elliott is an educator and interdisciplinary PhD candidate at Simon Fraser University.
 Her SSHRC-funded research uses virtual collaborative storytelling techniques to trace the lives of grocery carts—from their birth in factories to their repurposed afterlives in the urban commons.
-She is currently working with Alexandra Lakind to design and co-direct the LCRM Summer Institute.
+Kate was the 2022 LCRMG Seasonal Scholar and co-director of the 2022 Summer Institute with Alexandra Lakind.
+She is offering Wayfinding for Restorative Methods through ongoing Low-Carbon Office Hours.

 Antoine Hardy is a French PhD student in political science (Centre Emile-Durkheim).
 His dissertation tries to understand what the "carbon footprint" does to scientific work.
 His fieldwork is a group of French scientists aiming at evaluating the carbon footprint of the French public research sector.